2020 Las Vegas Raiders season: Week 16: vs. Miami Dolphins

 The Raiders took a 13-6 lead at halftime, but the Dolphins were able to come back and tie the score at 16-16 with 4:01 remaining.
 Then both offenses exploded in the final few minutes to set up a wild finish.
 After a holding penalty on the Raiders, Carr completed a deep pass to Nelson Agholor, who then juked safety Bobby McCain and ran to the end zone for an 85-yard touchdown to put the Raiders up 22-16 after the missed extra point.
 The Dolphins then responded with a short pass from Ryan Fitzpatrick to Myles Gaskin, who broke a tackle and got some downfield blocks for a 59-yard touchdown to take the lead at 23-22 after the extra point.
 On the ensuing Raiders possession, Byron Jones was called for a penalty on another deep throw from Carr to Agholor, which set the Raiders up at the Dolphins' 22-yard line.
 The Raiders then ran out much of the clock and kicked a field goal to take a 25-23 lead with 0:19 remaining.
 On the first play of the Dolphins' next possession, Fitzpatrick completed an improbable 34-yard pass down the sideline to Mack Hollins with a defender dragging him down by the facemask as he threw the pass.
 The 15-yard facemask penalty put the Dolphins in field goal range, and after one incomplete pass, Jason Sanders' 44-yard field goal put the Dolphins ahead for good, 26-25.
 The Raiders fumbled on the ensuing kickoff and lateral, sealing the win for the Dolphins.
 With the close loss, the Raiders fell below .500 for the first time all season and were eliminated from contention in the 2020 playoffs.

 Week 17: at Denver Broncos

 The Raiders led 17–10 at halftime, but the Broncos later attempted a rally and, in a repeat of the previous week for the Raiders, the lead changed four times in the fourth quarter.
 This time, however, the Raiders would prevail, as Derek Carr led a touchdown drive and a successful two-point conversion, and then the Raiders special teams blocked a last-second field goal try by the Broncos.

-With the win, the Raiders swept the Broncos for the first time since 2010.
-Also, head coach Jon Gruden swept the Broncos for the first time in his career.